creyD/autopep8_action/README.md

 | dry | :x: | false | Dry-run the action to fail when detecting PEP-8 uncompliant files, instead of automatically fixing them. |
 | github_token | :x: | `${{ github.token }}` | The default [GITHUB_TOKEN](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#about-the-github_token-secret) or a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+> Note: using the same_commit option may lead to problems if other actions are relying on the commit being the same before and after the prettier action has ran.
+Keep this in mind.

 ### Example

 This is a simple usage example of this script: